Lyte as a Rock explained

 Legacy and influence

-In retrospect, Rob Theakston of AllMusic reviews "(...)
-Lyte as a Rock has aged better than most records that came out during hip-hop's formative years, although at certain moments it has become dated since its release.
+In retrospect, Rob Theakston of AllMusic commented that "Lyte as a Rock has aged better than most records that came out during hip-hop's formative years, although at certain moments it has become dated since its release.
 But what has aged is more than compensated by the classic tunes and the disc's potent historical impact on a generation of women MCs.
 A classic."
-PopMatters' Mark Anthony Neal called the album "one of the most underrated debuts in hip-hop history".
-In February 2008, Rolling Stone included "Lyte as a Rock" along with other albums such as N.W.A's debut album Straight Outta Compton and Public Enemy's It Takes a Nation of Millions to Hold Us Back on their list of the best albums of 1988, which considered "Rap's greatest year".
+Trouser Press concluded that "not only is Lyte's assessment of the sexual battlefield a refreshing change of pace, the chip on her shoulder yields cleverly vicious putdowns."[28]
+PopMatterss Mark Anthony Neal called the album "one of the most underrated debuts in hip-hop history".
+In February 2008, Rolling Stone included Lyte as a Rock along with other albums such as N.W.A's debut album Straight Outta Compton and Public Enemy's It Takes a Nation of Millions to Hold Us Back on their list of the best albums of 1988, which they considered "Rap's greatest year".

 In October 2017 Complex magazine's Michael Gonzales commented "MC Lyte emerged from the depths of Brooklyn caring more about her rhyme skills than her make-up.(...)
 Homegirl might've been Lyte as a Rock, but her debut album was heavy as a boulder."
-XXL's Dominique Zonyee considered that with the release of his debut album Lyte "indirectly challenged anyone who said she couldn’t or wouldn’t have success as a rapper." commenting "After that, how could anyone deny women the same opportunities as male rappers.
+XXL's Dominique Zonyee considered that with the release of her debut album Lyte "indirectly challenged anyone who said she couldn’t or wouldn’t have success as a rapper." commenting "After that, how could anyone deny women the same opportunities as male rappers.
 Even with the obvious feminist tone, Lyte did not compromise her lyricism.
 On so many levels, the rapper's debut has become a pillar of hope for female MCs and has been inspirational in helping other ladies break barriers in the game."

-In 2018, on the 30th anniversary of its publication, it was reviewed by Jesse Ducker of Albumism, who commented "Still sounds as good as it did three decades ago.
+In 2018, on the 30th anniversary of its release, Jesse Ducker of Albumism, wrote "Still sounds as good as it did three decades ago.
 Lyte demonstrates tremendous verbal ability on Lyte as a Rock, using her husky voice and conversational flow to create wicked rhymes to go along with the neck-snapping beats.
 She remains “herself” throughout the album, as defiant and confident as any other emcee to ever pick up the microphone.
-And it's this confidence and sheer skills that carry Lyte as a Rock and makes it as memorable as any album in the formative era of hip-hop."[28]
-During another review he opined that with the release of "Lyte as a Rock" Lyte "stood shoulder to shoulder with the Golden Era’s best emcees."[29]
-In 2019 Kyle Eustice of HipHopDX would comment on a review of the album: Simon Pearce of Pitchfork would write in his album review:
+And it's this confidence and sheer skills that carry Lyte as a Rock and makes it as memorable as any album in the formative era of hip-hop."[29]
+During another review he opined that with the release of Lyte as a Rock Lyte "stood shoulder to shoulder with the Golden Era’s best emcees."[30]
+In 2019, Kyle Eustice of HipHopDX would commented: Simon Pearce of Pitchfork wrote in his album review:

 Accolades